BroadbandForum/usp-test/09-functionality.md

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.
-2. Ensure that the EUT has a Subscription to the TransferComplete! event with the recipient being the  instance used for testing.
+2. Ensure that the EUT has Subscriptions to the TransferComplete! event notification with the Controller used for testing set as the Recipient.

 ### Test Procedure